 - Add peas; stir to coat with oil.

-- Add broth, water, and saffron; bring to a boil over med/high temperature; reduce heat and simmer at a low boil for 1 hour, or until peas are very soft.
+- Add broth, water, and saffron; bring to a boil over med/high temperature; reduce heat and simmer at a low boil for 1 hour, or until peas are very soft, stirring occasionally.
 DO NOT ADD SALT WHILE COOKING, AS PEAS WON’T SOFTEN.

 - Add brown sugar when peas are soft.